ElliotY-ML/Heart_Rate_Estimation_PPG_Acc/README.md

 - Plot of Resting Heart Rate by Age Groups
 - Discussion of results in "Clinical Conclusion" section

 1. Open `/Part II Clinical Application/clinical_app_EY_completed.ipynb` with Juypter Notebook
 2. Load `metatdata.csv`
 3. Follow the notebook for exploratory data analysis (EDA) of CAST dataset metadata.
 4. Extract data from .npz files with `numpy.load` function.
-5. The `AgeAndRHR(metadata, npzFileName)` function computes the resting heart rate from input time series by finding the lowest 5th percentil value in the heart rate data.
+5. The `AgeAndRHR(metadata, npzFileName)` function computes the resting heart rate from time-series input by finding the lowest 5th percentile value in the heart rate data.
 6. A pandas DataFrame is created to store resting heart rates information, along with sex, and age group for all subjects in the dataset.
 7. Plot "Resting Heart Rates by Age Groups" with `seaborn.lineplot`.
 8. The "Clinical Conclusion" discusses observations from the "Resting Heart Rates by Age Groups" plot.

 ## License